FOR BALLADEER’S BLOG’S SEVENTH PLACE LUDLUM NOVEL CLICK HERE

 SPOILERS: Ultimately Varak is tortured and killed by the secret villains, who turn out to be led by a member of Inver Brass.
 Peter Chancellor pieced this together because he was free of Varak and Inver Brass’ biases regarding their own supposed virtue.

-Those biases kept them blind to the obvious: the fact that to pull off the theft and subsequent actions would require inside help from the same group that engineered Hoover’s assassination.
+Those biases kept them blind to the obvious: the fact that to pull off the theft and subsequent actions would require inside help from someone in the same group that engineered Hoover’s assassination.

 The traitorous member of Inver Brass is not Bravo, who really wants the files destroyed …